-Externa roughly symmetrical.
+- Externa roughly symmetrical.

-Externa oval, with medial mantle opening, almost opposite stalk.
+- Externa oval, with medial mantle opening, almost opposite stalk.

-Found parasitising members of the swimming crabs (Portunidae), particularly Carcinus maenas.
+- Found parasitising members of the swimming crabs (Portunidae), particularly Carcinus maenas.

 Additional informationSacculina carcini produces long-lived cyprid larvae that survive in the plankton on their own food reserves and metamorphose into male and female larvae.
 Female and larger male larvae occur in the plankton throughout the year but with females predominating in summer and males in autumn and winter.
 Female larvae infect young crabs and develop inside the host for about 5 - 34 months before developing the externa.
 The externa contains ovaries that produce eggs that are fertilized by the male larvae.
 The parasite infects both male and female crabs, which results in thier castration, and prevents further molts.
 It causes the males to develop female characteristics.
 Host crabs may carry multiple infections of this parasite.